fluent/fluent-plugin-msgpack-rpc/README.rst

 About This Plugin
 -----------------

-This plugin is an input plugin for Fluent.
+This plugin is an input plugin for Fluentd (http://fluentd.org/).
 All applications using MessagePack-RPC client can send events to Fluent by using this plugin.

 How to Configure